 The raised paw of the Fortune Cat means something different depending on which paw is raised.

 If the left paw is raised, it’s supposed to attract custom, whilst the right paw invites good fortune and money.

-Both paws raised is said to bring about both and represents protection – we wouldn’t say no!
+Both paws raised are said to bring about both of the above and additionally represent protection – we wouldn’t say no!

 What Do The Fortune Cat’s Colours Mean?